 New Coronavirus (SARS-CoV-2) and the Safety Margins of Plasma Protein Therapies

 The 2019 Novel Coronavirus (2019-noCoV), now called severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), was first identified by Chinese authorities in December 2019 in Wuhan province, China (1, 2).
-Infection with the virus is in most cases associated with an illness known as ‘COVID-19’, an abbreviation for ‘coronavirus disease 2019’ (3, 4).
+With the exception of asymptomatic cases, the proportion of which remains yet to be confirmed further, infection with the virus is associated with an illness known as ‘COVID-19’, an abbreviation for ‘coronavirus disease 2019’ (1-3).

-Since then, SARS-CoV-2 has spread outside of Hubei Province and internationally (1, 2, 5), including the U.S. (6) and Europe (7).
-On January 30, 2020 the World Health Organisation (WHO) declared the SARS-CoV-2 outbreak a public health emergency of international concern (8).
-On March 11, 2020 the WHO declared the COVID-19 outbreak a pandemic (9).
-International public health bodies (CDC, ECDC, WHO, as well as countries’ individual authorities), are continuously monitoring the situation.
-To limit SARS-CoV-2 spread, increasingly stringent measures are being put in place to limit the spread of the virus, including travel guidance (10, 11) and movement restrictions within the affected regions (12, 13), testing (14, 15, 16) and reporting, as well as adding entry health screening and travel restrictions also at major U.S. and international airports for passengers coming from affected regions (12, 13).
-For up to date case numbers and other relevant information, please see regularly updated online references.i
+On January 30, 2020 the World Health Organisation (WHO) declared the COVID-19 outbreak a public health emergency of international concern (PHEIC) (4).
+Due to the global spread of the disease (1-3, 5) the WHO declared the COVID-19 outbreak a pandemic on March 11, 2020 (6).
+International public health bodies (CDC, ECDC, WHO) as well as countries’ individual health authorities and governments (7-9), are continuously monitoring the situation and putting in place various stringent measures, including travel guidance (10, 11) and movement restrictions within the affected regions (12-14), testing and reporting (14-17), as well as adding entry health screening and travel restrictions at U.S., European and international airports (10-14).
+For up to date case numbers and other relevant information, please see regularly updated online online references.i

 The following important information should be taken into account:

-- The SARS-CoV-2 is a large sized virus (approximately 120 nm in diameter) (17, 18).
-The relatively large size and lipid envelope makes it highly susceptible to steps with virus inactivation and removal capacity used during the manufacturing processes, such as solvent-detergent (S/D) (19), low pH incubation, caprylate-, pasteurization- (20) or dry-heat treatments (21), nanofiltration or fractionation processes and others (22).
-The effectiveness of these processes has been demonstrated on other lipid-enveloped model viruses which are quite similar to 2019-nCoV, e.g. human coronavirus 229E and OC43, SARS-CoV, and porcine coronavirus TGEV (23, 24).
+- The SARS-CoV-2 is a large sized virus (approximately 120 nm in diameter) (25-27).
+The relatively large size and lipid envelope makes it highly susceptible to steps with virus inactivation and removal capacity used during the manufacturing processes, such as solvent-detergent (S/D) (28), low pH incubation, caprylate-, pasteurization- (29) or dry-heat treatments (30), nanofiltration or fractionation processes and others (31).
+The effectiveness of these processes has been demonstrated on other lipid-enveloped model viruses which are quite similar to SARS-CoV-2, e.g. human coronavirus 229E and OC43, SARS-CoV, and porcine coronavirus TGEV (32-33).

-- Regular donor screening procedures are in place to prevent individuals from donating plasma who show clinical disease symptoms (raised temperature/ fever, cough, difficulty breathing) generally associated with coronavirus infection, including COVID-19.
+- Regular donor screening measures are in place to prevent individuals from donating plasma who show clinical disease signs or symptoms of respiratory disease (such as raised temperature/ fever, cough, difficulty breathing, chest pain) which are generally associated with coronavirus infection, including COVID-19 (18-21; 23-24).

-Based on the established processes of virus inactivation and removal during manufacturing of plasma-derived products, PPTA concludes that the SARS-CoV-2 is not a concern for the safety margins of plasma protein therapies manufactured by PPTA member companies.
+In summary, based on the sensitive nature of the virus, being large and lipid-enveloped, as well as the established processes with steps offering virus inactivation and removal capacity during the manufacturing processes of plasma-derived products, PPTA concludes that the SARS-CoV-2 is not a concern for the safety margins of plasma protein therapies manufactured by PPTA member companies.